-The discover command is used to discover rack leader controllers (RLCs) and service nodes (and their associated BMC controllers) in an entire system or in a set of one or more racks that you select.
-Rack numbers generally start at one.
-Service nodes generally start at zero.
-The discover command is also used to discover external InfiniBand switches and system management switches.
+The discover command configures rack leader controllers (RLCs) and service nodes (and their associated BMC controllers) in an entire system or in a set of one or more racks that you select.
+Generally, RLC numbering starts at one.
+Generally, service node numbering starts at zero.
+The discover command also configures external InfiniBand switches and system management switches.